Mykol-Word/task-manager/README.md

 ### App Setup:

-The app requires a file named "tasks.txt" to read and write to.
-I've included a file called "tasks-template.txt" which you can rename appropriately.
+The app requires a file named "tasks.txt" to read and write tasks to.
+It also requires a file named "tasks-archive.txt" to archive tasks.
+I've included files called "tasks-template.txt" and "tasks-archive-template.txt" which you can rename appropriately.

 ### Shortcut Setup: